-Performance Share Awards Granted in 2019.
-For purposes of the performance share awards granted in 2019, which were eligible to vest based on corporate performance during the three-year performance period ending December 31, 2021 (the "2019 PSU Awards"), the Compensation Committee set three-year performance share objectives, based on cumulative three-year EBITDA per share, three-year average return on capital objectives and three-year average controllable completion.
-Under each Named Executive's performance share award, the performance shares are eligible to vest (and be settled in shares of Common Stock) upon completion of a three-year performance period (subject to the Named Executive's continued employment through the last day of the performance period), based on the level of EBITDA per share, adjusted return on invested capital and controllable completion actually attained in aggregate over the 2019 to 2021 calendar years.
+Performance Share Awards Granted in 2020.
+For purposes of the performance share awards granted in 2020, which were eligible to vest based on corporate performance during the three-year performance period ending December 31, 2022 (the "2020 PSU Awards"), the Compensation Committee set three-year performance share objectives, based on cumulative three-year adjusted EBITDA per share, three-year average return on capital objectives and three-year average controllable completion.
+Under each Named Executive's performance share award, the performance shares are eligible to vest (and be settled in shares of Common Stock) upon completion of a three-year performance period (subject to the Named Executive's continued employment through the last day of the performance period), based on the level of adjusted EBITDA per share, adjusted return on invested capital and controllable completion actually attained in aggregate over the 2020 to 2022 calendar years.

-For the 2019 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the three corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
-The performance shares are allocated 40% to the cumulative three-year EBITDA per share objective, 40% to the three-year average return on invested capital objective and 20% to the three-year average controllable completion in determining the actual awarded performance shares payable in Common Stock.
+For the 2020 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the three corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
+The performance shares are allocated 40% to the cumulative three-year adjusted EBITDA per share objective, 40% to the three-year average return on invested capital objective and 20% to the three-year average controllable completion in determining the actual awarded performance shares payable in Common Stock.
 Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
 If performance is below the threshold level for one or more of the objectives, no performance shares will be earned with respect to such objective(s).

-In February 2022, the Compensation Committee determined the Company's achievement relative to the objectives previously established for the 2019 PSU Awards as follows (see Appendix A to this proxy statement on page 59 for a reconciliation of certain 2021, 2020, and 2019 non-GAAP financial measures used to calculate the achievement levels described below for the most directly comparable financial measures prepared in accordance with GAAP):
+The 2020 PSU Awards were earned at 40% of target at the end of 2022 based on the original formula and goals.
+In February 2023, the Compensation Committee determined the Company's achievement relative to the objectives previously established for the 2020 PSU Awards as follows (see Appendix A to this proxy statement on page 65 for a reconciliation of certain 2022, 2021, and 2020 non-GAAP financial measures used to calculate the achievement levels described below for the most directly comparable financial measures prepared in accordance with GAAP):

-Tl hreshold Target N Maximum Achieved rformance EBITDA per Share (1) \$ 50.90 \$ 53.23 \$ 55.56 \$ 46.88 Average Return on Invested Capital (2) 16.3 %) 16.9 %) 17.5 %) 14.2 % Controllable Completion 99.6 %) 99.8 %) 99.9 %) 99.9 %
+Α Achieved Tl hreshold Target N Maximum Pe Performance Adjusted EBITDA per Share (1) \$ 56.27 \$ 58.73 \$ 61.19 \$ 42.28 Average Return on Invested Capital (2) 16.5 % 17.1 % ) 17.6 % 12.5 % Controllable Completion (3) 99.6 % 99.8 % ) 99.9 % 99.9 %